NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 ```

 Note that we have to do it for each parameter we want to be able to change from the launch file, here `conveyor_id`, `speed` and `sensor_index`, in order to fit with Hans-Gunther's implementation.

+> 💡 Warning: Before continuing please be sure you implemented all the required launch arguments

 We finally want to launch our node with al the configurations we declared :